-My research can be categorised into three main areas: facial modelling and animation, digital heritage, and simulation, visualisation and interfaces.
+My research can be categorised into three main areas: facial modelling and animation, AR and VR technology and applications, and simulation and sketch-based interfaces.

 Computer facial modelling and animation

 The tension between modelling and animation provokes much of my work, and was the subject of my PhDthesis awarded in 1999 (supervised by Dr Alan Watt).
 For example, three-dimensional facial animation is an area where modelling and animation are intimately linked and where our familiarity imposes strict judgement criteria.
 I am interested in all aspects of face processing.
 In recent years, I have graduated PhD students in face sketching, using MRI data for facial reconstruction, investigating the use of visemes in facial animation, and using visual speech in technology-enhanced learning.
 I am currently supervising two PhD students, one on physically-based animation of the mouth and one on recreating 3D mouth animation from 2D video.